Read this yet?

-*For the purpose of this demo, a price list was created under the name ‘Recommended Retail Price’.
-You can select any pre-existing price lists in your QuickBooks Commerce account as your RRP or create a new as above.
+*For this demo's purpose, a price list was created under the name ‘Recommended Retail Price’.
+You can select any pre-existing price lists in your QuickBooks Commerce account as your RRP or create a new one as above.

-- You must have already created your price lists in order to choose it from the drop-down above.
+- You must have already created your price lists to choose from the drop-down above.
 Only pre-existing price lists will be shown.

 - The RRP currently supports a single currency only.
-When creating an RRP list, the column header will indicate the currency and you can input the amount respective to the products.
-For e.g.:
+When creating an RRP list, the column header will indicate the currency, and you can input the amount respective to the products.
+E.g.:

 Then, click ‘Save Changes’.